vsjha18/nsetools/docs/source/introduction.rst

 Installation
 ============

-Installing nsetools is very simple and it has been delibrating written in such a way so that it doesn't have any additional dependencies apart from standard python packages::
+Installing nsetools is very simple and it has been deliberately written in such a way so that it doesn't have any additional dependencies apart from standard python packages::